What’s the Best Diet to Lose Weight?

-These resolutions are much more positive, achievable and enjoyable.
+These goals are much more positive, achievable and enjoyable.

-What healthy habits do you want to start this year?
+What healthy habits do you want to start?
 Grab a pen and jot down a few simple healthy habits you can start right now.

 Here are a few ideas to get you started:

 - Go for a 10-minute walk when you get home from work to help you get headspace and set up the ritual of daily, enjoyable movement.

 - Practice waiting to feel hungry to eat instead of eating because it’s a mealtime.

 - Add in an extra serve of vegetables to your day until you’re eating 5+ a day.